syyePhenomenol/HollowKnight.MapModS/README.md

     - Rooms containing unchecked reachable transitions are brighter
     - Out of logic/sequence break rooms are red
     - Other visited rooms are a standard grey/white
+    - The World Map can list unchecked and visited transitions for any selected room, toggled with `CTRL-U`.
+    - The Quick Map lists unchecked and visited transitions for the room you are currently in.

 - In "Transition" mode, you also have a route searcher in the World Map that allows you to find a sequence of transitions to get to any other selected room on the map.
     - Hover over the desired room (in yellow) and press your bound `Menu Select` button to attempt a route search.